Experience the Lost Coast

 No shortage of fine food in Humboldt.
 Independent and Co-Operative grocery stores are well stocked with all your dietary needs.
 There are many restaurants that can be found from the links above, not to mention the many micro breweries in the area.

 Food will be available at the event.
 Riders get a meal with registration as well as aid stations throughout the enduro course.
 Additional food will be sold at the event, but anyone in attendance is highly encouraged to bring their own food and water.
-The nearest amenities from the event is in Blue Lake, approximately 25 miles away.
+The event takes place in Blue Lake, conveniently located next to Mad River Brewing Company.

 Revolution Bicycle Repair – Quality products and service from the shop that rides.
 Locations in Arcata and Eureka.